 Queue: where a line of people wait.
 The line of people itself is the queue.
-We queue up everywhere, and don’t think much about it, until the queue makes us wait longer than we would like to.
+Do you mind the queue?
+We queue up everywhere.
+And we don’t think much about it, until the queue makes us wait longer than we would like to.

 Where do we queue?